-Indeed, right after that match, Thomas Müller, not one to sit on his opinions, declared his frustration of being forced to play “such games”.
+Indeed, after that match, Thomas Müller, not one to sit on his opinions, declared his frustration at being forced to play such games.
 Bild ran with that quote and ultimately declared that games “like this against the Gibraltar amateurs are completely worthless”, adding that “if Germany were to play a thousand matches against Gibraltar, they would win a thousand times.”

 Read | Jeff Wood: The coach bringing Gibraltar in from the cold

-Only South America’s qualifying process is not stretched out in such a manner, but the reasoning there seems sound: only ten teams vie for five possible spots in FIFA’s showpiece event (including one play-off spot).
+Only South America’s qualifying process is not stretched out in such a manner, but the reasoning there seems sound: only 10 teams vie for five possible spots in FIFA’s showpiece event (including one playoff spot).
 Amy Lawrence, a writer for the Guardian and Observer, made this comparison, as Europe now has 54.
-For the 2018 World Cup qualifying, however, only 52 countries will compete, given Russia’s automatic qualification and Gibraltar not being a FIFA member.
+For the 2018 World Cup qualifying, however, only 52 countries competes, given Russia’s automatic qualification and Gibraltar not being a member.
 Gibraltar have again appealed to CAS, and will be hopeful, given the court’s last ruling.

-Questions such as these are then, clearly, not without merit.
-When England, Germany, and the like, come up against much smaller teams such as Gibraltar and San Marino, there is little or no interest at home from fans, pundits or players.
+Questions such as these are clearly not without merit.
+When England, Germany and the like come up against much smaller teams such as Gibraltar and San Marino, there is little or no interest at home from fans, pundits or players.
 Another argument is that these teams, with some exceptions, tend to get comprehensively beaten by anyone marginally bigger, as Gibraltar have been showing in their campaign so far.
-How do you build a winning mentality if the best you can hope for is one win in 10-15 games, and that being a home friendly against Malta.
+How do you build a winning mentality if the best you can hope for is one win in 15 games, and that being a home friendly against Malta.
 What is the point of the current format?

-AT THIS POINT I FEEL IT IS MY DUTY TO INFORM YOU OF MY CLEAR BIAS.
+At this point, I feel it is my duty to inform you of my clear bias.
 I am from Iceland, a tiny rock, somewhere in the middle of the ocean; many don’t even know where we are located (I had one of my grade school teachers point to Svalbard once when trying to locate my native land).
-We, much like Gibraltar, San Marino, etc., are minnows.
-While we are still ten times the population of Gibraltar, we are easily out-muscled by Malta, Luxembourg and Kosovo, not to mention Georgia and Azerbaijan.

-Yet, without wishing to shift the focus of this article to Iceland any further, we are now regularly distanced from any talk of belonging to that theoretical pre-qualification rabble.
-The truth is, however, that we were, and very likely will be again, belonging to those collection of ‘unwanteds’.
-We have been thrashed by the big and medium boys on several occasions, also losing to Cyprus and Liechtenstein.
+Without wishing to shift the focus of this article to Iceland any further, we are now regularly distanced from any talk of belonging to that theoretical pre-qualification rabble.
+The truth is, however, that we were, and very likely will be again, belong to the collection of unwanteds.
+Despite our rise recently, we have been thrashed by the big and medium boys on several occasions, also losing to Cyprus and Liechtenstein.
 Any mention of pre-qualifying, therefore, sends shivers down my spine.
 Here’s why.

 Gibraltar, in their application package, ended their plea to UEFA with not what Gibraltar can do for them, but rather what UEFA can do for Gibraltar.
 Before considering pre-qualification, it is also important to understand what these countries, or colonies, gain from being part of it all.
 The two big benefits which the GFA saw from entering UEFA was the sporting and technical development of the game.
 Firstly, “membership of UEFA will ensure that future players are given the necessary encouragement and exposure to develop and progress the sport on the Rock.”